Best Vegan Anchovy Paste for Caesar Salad & Pasta (Oil-Free)

 Nutrition 411

 Miso is a paste made from fermented soybeans mixed with other ingredients.
 It is a versatile condiment available in many varieties.
 It is a complete source of protein and rich in a variety of nutrients and beneficial plant compounds.
 However, it is also high in salt.
-Its fermentation helps improve the body”s ability to digest and absorb foods.
+Its fermentation helps improve the body’s ability to digest and absorb foods.
 The condiment also contains probiotics that can promote gut health and digestion.
-While more research is needed, regular consumption may reduce the risk of certain types of cancer and rich probiotic content may boost your immune system and help ward off infections.
+While more research is needed, regular consumption may reduce the risk of certain types of cancer.
+Additionally, its rich probiotic content may boost your immune system and help ward off infections.
 (Trusted source.)

 Nori or seedweed is considered one of the best sources of biologically available nutrients.
 It is high in iron, magnesium, potassium, and in fact is much higher in vitamins (A, B1, B2, C) and antioxidants than nearly all vegetables.
 It composes sugars and fats in low percentages but has a high content of minerals, and vitamins, with significant amounts of vitamins A, vitamin C, and B-complex groups; and minerals like iodine, manganese, phosphorus, and iron.
 It is among the most nutritious seaweeds with easily digestible and bio-available protein content ranging from 10-15 percent.
 Nori and other red algae carry ample amounts of vitamin-A. 100 g of fresh, raw nori contains astoundingly 5,202 IU or 1734 % of daily recommended levels of vitamin A. Further, vitamin A is required for maintaining healthy mucosa and skin and is essential for night vision.
 Consumption of natural vegetables and fruits rich in vitamin A and flavonoids is also known to help the body protect from lung and oral cancers.
 (Trusted source.)